-These features are then fed into a hierarchical decision-making process that uses a set of empirically determined thresholds to assign a single motion label, which is described in detail on L16-26 of \cref{alg:motion-classification-concise}.
-This structured, rule-based approach effectively translates complex kinematic data into a concise and semantically meaningful summary, which can be interpreted more easily by a VLM.
+and averages are computed over the segment.
+A hierarchical rule-based classifier (L14--24) then assigns one of eight motion labels, translating complex kinematics into a concise summary that the VLM can consume directly --- a deterministic ``tool'' that produces structured context for the agent's reasoning step.

-\textbf{VLM-based QA.} The final step in TCogMap is to answer the question.
-To do so, the VLM, $\phi$, is provided with all $K$ frames from the input video, $\mathcal{F} = \{F_k\}_{k=1}^K$, the question itself, $q$, and the structured summary of the ego-vehicle's motion, $\mathcal{M} = \{m_i\}_{i=1}^l$.
-This summary consists of the motion categories derived for each of the $l$ video segments.
-Crucially, to provide clear temporal context for the model, each motion summary $m_i$ is formatted as a string that specifies the corresponding frames in the segment (e.g., ``Motion summary for Frame1 to Frame7: The ego-vehicle is stopped'').
-So, the final answer, $a_{\textnormal{TCogMap}}$, is obtained as:
+\textbf{VLM-Based QA.} The final step is to answer the question.
+The VLM, $\phi$, is provided with all $K$ frames of the input video, $\mathcal{F} = \{F_k\}_{k=1}^K$, the question $q$, and the structured ego-motion summary $\mathcal{M} = \{m_i\}_{i=1}^l$.
+To provide clear temporal context, each $m_i$ is formatted as a string specifying the corresponding frames (e.g., ``Motion summary for Frame1 to Frame7: The ego-vehicle is stopped'').
+The final answer is then